foundation/foundation-emails/migration.md

 The menu component can be used to create a simple set of links comonly used in headers, for social icons or in footers.
 Adding the `.vertical` class will change the orientation.

+## Dependencies

+CSS:
+-Text Editor
+Sass version:
+- Text Editor
+- Git
+- Node

+To use the Sass version with the Inky markup language you'll want to insall with the Foundation CLI.
+You'll find the [installation instructions here](http://foundation.zurb.com/sites/docs/installation.html#command-line-tool).